syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Dim document As New WordDocument("TestDocument.docx")

-'Processess the body contents for each section in the Word document
+'Processes the body contents for each section in the Word document

 For Each section As WSection In document.Sections

-'Accessess the Body of section where all the contents in document are apart
+'Accesses the Body of section where all the contents in document are apart

 Dim sectionBody As WTextBody = section.Body